Would You Like Your Team to Fully Commit to the Strategy?

 Strategic Commitment Is Different Than Strategic Agreement

-Getting your team to fully commit to the strategy is different than having your team agree with the strategic direction.
+Getting your team to fully COMMIT to the strategy after a strategy retreat is different than having your team AGREE with the strategic direction.
 For strategic commitment to occur, you need more than your executive team’s simple “okay.”
 You need your team to fully commit their hearts and their minds to the strategy by devoting their time, their energy, their resources, and perhaps most importantly, their influence.

 Without strategic commitment, new strategies often falter in the face of change, cultural misalignment, and uncertain outcomes.